 Questions and answers on the proposal to revise the EU emissions trading system (EU ETS), Brussels, 15 July 2015, p.
-2) confirms, apart from some minor improvements, the basic EU ETS architecture will remain in place after 2020.
+2) confirmed that, apart from some minor improvements, the basic EU ETS architecture should remain in place after 2020.

-The said document also acknowledges, as currently, under the post-2020 EU low carbon framework all major industrial sectors will be considered at risk of carbon leakage.
+The said document also acknowledged that under the post-2020 EU low carbon framework all major industrial sectors should be considered at risk of carbon leakage.

 Commission's Decision 2014/746/EU of 27 October 2014 determining, pursuant to Directive 2003/87/EC of the European Parliament and of the Council, a list of sectors and subsectors which are deemed to be exposed to a significant risk of carbon leakage, for the period 2015 to 2019 (2014/746/EU